RajaRakoto/plum/README.md

 > - Allows faster integration of popular frameworks like `bootstrap` and its alternative `semantic-ui`
 > - Also contains library collection interface like `magic` for animations, `loaders`, `hamburgers` menu and many more ...
+> - Has an offline web application such as `GRID maker` and `FLEXBOX maker` to manipulate layouts
 > - Use `milligrid` for easier CSS flexbox manipulation
 > - More flexible use thanks to `vscode extensions`